prorev/prorev.github.io/_posts/2020-04-01-python_scikit-learn.md

 ## What can we do with Sckikit-learn?

 Scikit-learn (also known as sklearn) is the first association for "Machine Learning in Python".
 This package helps solving and analyzing different classification, regression, clustering problems.
-It includes SVM, and interesting subparts like decision trees, random forests, gradient boosting, k-means, KNN and other algorithms.
+It includes SVM, and interesting subparts like decision trees, random forests, gradient boosting, k-means, KNN and [other algorithms](https://scikit-learn.org/stable/tutorial/machine_learning_map/index.html){:rel="nofollow"}.
 It uses NumPy and SciPy as core dependencies.

 ## Installation